-Does your Google My Business listing convey what you want it to about your business?
+Does your Google My Business listing convey what you want it to say about your business?

-How quickly can a potential home seller get a hold of you if they want to reach you?
+How quickly can a potential home seller reach you if they want to reach you?

 You can even ask friends and family who don’t know much about what you do to look at your listing.
 Ask them what they know about your business.
 Ask them how easy it is to find your contact information.

 Having all this information readily accessible on your Google My Business listing helps warm up leads before they ever get to your website.
-In some cases, it might even be enough to convince potential sellers to contact you to buy their house or offer them other solutions.
+Sometimes, it might even be enough to convince potential sellers to contact you to buy their house or offer them other solutions.
 Much more powerful than a bandit sign when done right.

 Your Google My Business listing also conveys legitimacy for you and your business.
 A good website can do much the same thing, but when your information shows up on Google, it provides a perception that you are a real business and that Google has vetted you (even if they haven’t.